antoniofv/Foodster/README.md

 The app has 2 main sections: the grocery list and the recipe book.
 The following screenshots give an approximate idea on how they look.

+The recipe book's content is obtained from [TheMealDB API](https://www.themealdb.com/api.php).

 ### Grocery list view

 <img src="/docs/readme/groceries1.jpg" alt="Grocery list" height="480" />